PatrickJS/NG6-starter/README.md

 You can create all this by hand, but it gets old fast!
 To generate a component, we must use the `gulp component --name componentName` task.

 The `--name` flag is the name of the component you want to create.
-Besure to be unique, or it will override an existing component.
+Be sure to be unique, or it will override an existing component.

 The component will be created by default on the root of `client/app/components`.